SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 Note that the load spreading algorithm may result in an asymmetric balance of notification load across the shares when there are few source IDs in the subscription.
 The load should generally become more evenly distributed as the number of sources increases.

-In order to help keep the messages from a given set of source IDs stick to shared consumers in the face of connection interruptions, the consumer clients can provide an optional `consumer` parameter in their connection URL string, in addition to their usual `token` parameter.
+In order to help keep the messages from a given set of source IDs 'sticky' to a specific consumer in the share in the face of connection interruptions, the consumer clients can provide an optional `consumer` parameter in their connection URL string, in addition to their usual `token` parameter.

 For example: two consumers identifying themselves as *instance1* and *instance2* connect using URL paths `notification2/consumer?token=xyz&consumer=instance1` and `notification2/consumer?token=xyz&consumer=instance2`.

 Subscriptions are always unaware of the nature and number of their consumers: any number of shared and exclusive tokens can be created for the same subscription and they all operate independently, each receiving their own copy of the notifications.
-This means you can have multiple shared tokens for the same subscription and their load is only divided within the scope of each shared token.
+This means you can have multiple shared tokens for the same subscription topic and their load is only divided within the scope of each shared token.

 ### Building consuming microservices and applications